Project closeout package builder. A tracked subcontractor upload portal for one project type.

 The dashboard surfaces the gap to the PM with the sub's contact info and a deep-link to the upload request.
 PMs chase the sub directly from the closeout view.
 Many GCs find closeout-week-driven sub discipline materially improves once the subs see the same dashboard the PM sees.

-Your monthly is flat.
-Small refinements to a running tool are included.
-Adding automatic final-package assembly, more project types, or owner-specific templates is each a new tool, and we tell you about each one openly before we build it.
-Most clients stay at their starting tier, and that is fine with us.
+Your monthly is flat once the pilot graduates onto Starter ($295/mo).
+Small refinements to the running portal are included.
+Building automatic final-package assembly, expanding the checklist library to another project type, or adding an owner-specific template is each a new tool, and we tell you about each one openly before we build it.
+The released retention from each closeout cycle usually funds the next one.
+Most contractors stay at their starting tier, and that is fine with us.

 See more construction (commercial) builds.